 FAQ's About Stoneridge POA Liens

-The Stoneridge POA Board of Directors have received questions in the past concerning property liens placed by the Association.
+Periodically, the Stoneridge POA Board of Directors has received questions about property liens placed by the Association.
 We hope this may provide some answers to frequently asked questions about the process and necessity for liens in our neighborhood.

-The Articles of Incorporation, Bylaws, and the Covenants... are the documents governing all aspects of assessment and collection of dues and fees, including property liens.
-All members are referred to those documents and the laws of the State of Texas for information pertaining to property owner duties, responsibilities, and rights regarding property liens.
+The Covenants, Conditions, and Restrictions (known as CCRs or "Covenants"), Articles of Incorporation, and Bylaws are the documents governing assessment and collection of dues and fees, including property liens.
+Please refer to those documents and the laws of the State of Texas for information pertaining to property owner duties, responsibilities, and rights regarding property liens.

 Who do I contact to get more information regarding liens?